savantly-net/horus/security-module/README.md

 # Horus Security Module

-This is a simple module that provides defaults for Isis Secman extension
+This is a simple module that provides defaults for Isis Secman extension, and provides a REST login feature.

 Import the security module into your web app's config [`HorusSecurityModule.class`]